Ace Combat has several, some enemy-provoked, some played-provoked:

 Kingdom Hearts:Recoded's secret ending is one as well.
 Xehanort is alive.

 Namely the cutscenes before and after Sora fights Xemnas, which basically topple the series' plot head over heel.
 Not only do we find out that the Organization XIII had hearts all along, but their whole purpose was to be used as Xehanort's clones.
 Not only this but Xehanort created the Heartless (and by extension the Nobodies) in order to gather more possible vessels.
-Not only this but it is also revealed that throughout the whole series Xehanort was manipulating Sora throughout his entire journey using Ansem, Xemnas and his younger self, to make the 13th clone of Xehanort.
+And now Sora is their next target as a vessel.
 They also revealed that it was because of Sora's purity and innocence that made him to perfect candidate to be taken over.
 Just, damn...

 The reason why XIII is a huge WHAM is because it's the first time a main character is Killed Off for Real (read: "not a villain").
 The next time we see Ash Crimson, it will be in a Dream Match.